abysmal-user/project-one-elk/README.md

 ![Diagram](diagram_project.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

 ![Filebeat Playbook YML](yml/filebeat-playbook.yml)